onkar27/JCodeIt/README.md

 API Used : RSyntaxTextArea (open source https://github.com/bobbylight/RSyntaxTextArea)

+Used to give styles to TextArea of javaFX.

 RSyntaxTextArea is a customizable, syntax highlighting text component for Java Swing applications.
 It is modified to used in JavaFX.